NASA-IMPACT/hls-vi-historical/README.md

   granule files in the other bucket.
 - `OUTPUT_BUCKET`: Name of the bucket in which to put the produced HLS VI granule files.
+- LPDAAC AWS Credentials (_optional_): AWS credentials for accessing LPDAAC data buckets may be provided.

+  - `LPDAAC_ACCESS_KEY_ID`
+  - `LPDAAC_SECRET_ACCESS_KEY`
+  - `LPDAAC_SESSION_TOKEN`

+  Values are obtained via a request to the [LPDAAC S3 credentials endpoint].
+  Such a request requires a [NASA Earthdata Login] account.

+  These are optional in accounts that have been granted direct read permission to the LPDAAC protected bucket.

+  **NOTE**: The [hls-vi-historical-orchestration] system injects these environment variables into this container when running AWS Batch jobs.
 - `DEBUG_BUCKET` (_optional_): Name of the bucket to use _instead of_
   `OUTPUT_BUCKET`, so that the produced outputs can be inspected for debugging purposes, without triggering LPDAAC notification.